The HyperTexts

 beneath the lash.
 The world bemoaned

 his executors.
-But what of hers?
+Yet, what of Hers?

 To have such suitors — what a curse!